skelemoa/quovadis/README.md

 The details about each of these datasets can be found in [skeletics-152 README](./skeletics-152/README.md) and [skeleton-mimetics README](./skeleton-mimetics/README.md).

+### Pre Trained models

+This repository contains pre trained models weights for all the models that were trained as mentioned in the paper.
+The weights of different models for different datasets can be found [here](./Pre Trained Models/)

+### Scripts

+This repository contains scripts needed to parse the VIBE skeleton data into usable VaCNN and GCN formats.
+The scripts and instructions to use those scripts can be found [here](./Scripts/)

 ### Citation
 ```
 @misc{gupta2020quo,